ipSlav/DirtyCLR/README.md

 # DirtyCLR
+> This research has been possibile with the support of [Shielder](https://www.shielder.com/) who has sponsored this research with the goal to discover new ways of blend-in within legitimate applications and raise awerness about uncovered sophisticated attack venues, contributing to the security of the digital ecosystem.
+Shielder invests from 25% to 100% of employees time into Security Research and R&D, whose output can be seen in its [advisories](https://www.shielder.com/advisories/) and [blog](https://www.shielder.com/blog/).
+If you like the type of research that is being published, and you would like to uncover unexplored attacks and vulnerabilities, do not hesitate to [reach out](info@shielder.com).

 ![dirtyclr_logo](https://github.com/ipSlav/DirtyCLR/assets/63005335/12f5dca0-9489-4761-9810-12e92bbaec5d)

 An `App Domain Manager Injection` DLL PoC on steroids with a clean Thread Call Stack and no direct WinAPI calls.<br>
 More information about this tool can be found in the [Let Me Manage Your AppDomain](https://ipslav.github.io/2023-12-12-let-me-manage-your-appdomain/) blogpost.

 ## Usage guide:
 > This project already contains a `key.snk` and an `enc.bin` msfvenom messagebox payload